Following the Jesus story wherever it leads

 Writing

 Poetry, essays, and theological prose — published when something is ready to be said.
-Free and paid tiers.
-All welcome.
+Read free.
+Support the work when you're able.

 Poetry, essays, and theology from The Cluttered Mouth — sent when something is ready to be said.

-I'm a poet, theologian, spiritual director, and something of a mess — in the way that paying attention to the world tends to make you.
+I'm a poet, a post-Christian theologian, a spiritual director, and something of a mess — in the way that paying attention to the world tends to make you.

 I grew up in Utah.
 I live in the Pacific Northwest with my wife and two kids.
 I drink too much coffee and not enough water.